open-ephys/commutator-docs/source/index.rst

 ..
 TODO::
-    * How to improve format?
+    * dynamic sizing on this page for html rows and on file navigation topbar
-    * Add picture slideshow for SMA and SPI commutators when SPI commutator is required
+    * Add picture slideshow for SMA and SPI commutators when SPI commutator is done
-    * Align quick-start guide icons? b&w icons - very dry (add some color, make it pop)?
+    * Align quick-start guide icons? b&w icons - very dry. add some color, make it pop
     * Rip certain theme/css stuff from onix docs
-    * dynamic sizing?